Star Trek: Picard season 2: Writing

 The second and third seasons tell separate stories, despite being developed together.
 Before the end of 2019, Chabon and Goldsman met with Stewart to pitch the season's story, and Kurtzman said in January 2020 that the writers were confident in it.
 Kurtzman did want the option to adjust the story based on responses to the first season, but Chabon said the second season would not be affected by fans who criticized the first for not meeting their expectations.
 The full story for the second season was broken by March 2020 and writing had begun.
 The story features Q sending Picard and his companions to an alternate timeline where humanity has formed the xenophobic "Confederation of Earth" instead of the United Federation of Planets.
 They have to travel back in time to the 21st century to prevent that dark future from happening.
+Production delays caused by the pandemic allowed more episodes to be written upfront than usual, which meant earlier episodes could subsequently be revised based on later ones.
+After nine episodes had been written, Paramount+ asked for rewrites to remove some of the heavier science fiction ideas that they felt were too "in-Star Trek".
+This included subplots featuring the Romulans and a secret area of Guinan's bar for different alien species who are in hiding on Earth, the latter taking inspiration from Rick's Café Américain nightclub in the film Casablanca (1942).
+Another change made during rewrites was to condense two episodes that Chabon wrote, exploring the dark alternate timeline, into one.

-Production delays due to the pandemic allowed more episodes to be written than usual, which meant earlier episodes could subsequently be revised.
-One change was that two episodes exploring the dark alternate timeline, written by Chabon, were re-written into one episode.
-Writing for the season was completed after filming began in early 2021, and Goldsman said it would not be clear if they were successful in crafting the full story until editing was done.
+The season introduces a new Borg collective that Matalas acknowledged caused some confusion for audiences.
+He said the new collective is separate from the Borg seen in previous Star Trek media and had not retconned prior Borg storylines.
+Exposition-heavy scenes were written for the second and third seasons that would have clarified this, but they were not filmed because the producers felt they would be uninteresting to audiences.
+The anomaly that the new collective discovers was added late in production to give the finale some action.
+There were suggestions that this could be expanded on in the third season, but the third-season scripts were too far along at that point for it to be added.
+Writing for the second season was completed after filming began in early 2021.
+Goldsman said it would not be clear if they had been successful in crafting the full story until editing was done.